mcpcpc/mcpcpc.github.io/_posts/2021-02-12-netcat-irc-client.md

 ## Wrapping It Up

-I will save you the headaches of and research that I put into developing a shell wrapper script and just share the one I have created and affectionately named `irc2`.
+I will save you the headaches and research and just share the wrapper script I have created and affectionately named `irc2`.
 This script is also available on [Github](http://github.com/mcpcpc/irc2) for the community to further refinement.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2Fmcpcpc%2Firc2%2Fblob%2Fmaster%2Firc2&style=github"></script>